 Biosimilar product development is a highly speculative undertaking and involves a substantial degree of risk.
 We have initiated preparatory activities for our confirmatory Phase 3 clinical trial of ONS-3010, our adalimumab (Humira) biosimilar candidate, and ONS-1045, our bevacizumab (Avastin) biosimilar candidate.
 It may be several years, if ever, before we complete Phase 3 clinical trials and have a product candidate ready to file for market approval with the relevant regulatory agencies.
-We will require additional funds to advance the development of ONS-3010 through Phase 3 clinical trials.
-Further, we will need to raise substantial additional capital, either through equity or debt issuances or through strategic collaborations to advance our other product candidates, including ONS-1045, into clinical trials.
+Although we expect to use the proceeds from our initial public offering to advance development of ONS-3010 through Phase 3 clinical trials, we may require additional funds to do so.
+Further, even with the concurrent private placement, we will need to raise substantial additional capital, either through equity or debt issuances or through strategic collaborations to advance our other product candidates, including ONS-1045, into clinical trials.
 If we obtain regulatory approval to market a biosimilar product candidate, our future revenue will depend upon the size of any markets in which our product candidates may receive approval and our ability to achieve sufficient market acceptance, pricing, reimbursement from third-party payors and adequate market share for our product candidates in those markets.
 Even if one or more of our product candidates gain regulatory approval and are commercialized, we may never become profitable.